mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 | R | 1 hr 41 min, 1 hr 57 min | Comedy, Crime, Drama, Thriller |
 | T | 2 hr 11 min, 2 hr 32 min | Adventure, Action, Drama, History |

-Once an aggregation is applied, then any new columns added will also be aggregated as a list.
+Once an summarization is applied, then any new columns added will also be aggregated as a list.

-To keep things simple, only one aggregation can be applied at a time.
+To keep things simple, only one summarization can be applied at a time.

 ## Limit & Offset
 The user can apply the following to the query: